mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 }
 ```

-* All result elements get end-of-window time "00:00:01" as new event-time
+* All result elements get end-of-window time "00:00:01" as a new event-time
 * It means that every fixed window in the pipeline introduces additional latency
+* Longer window requires more resources allocated by streaming runtime as well

 ## Consecutive Windows